Cretaceous–Paleogene extinction event: Effects of impact

 Artistic impression of the asteroid slamming into tropical, shallow seas of the sulfur-rich Yucatán Peninsula in what is today Southeast Mexico.
 The aftermath of this immense asteroid collision, which occurred approximately 66 million years ago, is believed to have caused the mass extinction of non-avian dinosaurs and many other species on Earth.
 The impact spewed hundreds of billions of tons of sulfur into the atmosphere, producing a worldwide blackout, and freezing temperatures which persisted for at least a decade.

 The collision would have released the same energy as 100 TtTNT—more than a billion times the energy of the atomic bombings of Hiroshima and Nagasaki.
 The Chicxulub impact caused a global catastrophe.
-Some of the phenomena were brief occurrences immediately following the impact, but there were also long-term geochemical and climatic disruptions that devastated the ecology.
+Some of the phenomena were brief occurrences immediately following the impact, but there were also long-term geochemical and climatic disruptions that devastated the biosphere.

 The scientific consensus is that the asteroid impact at the K–Pg boundary left megatsunami deposits and sediments around the area of the Caribbean Sea and Gulf of Mexico, from the colossal waves created by the impact.
 These deposits have been identified in the La Popa basin in northeastern Mexico, platform carbonates in northeastern Brazil, in Atlantic deep-sea sediments, and in the form of the thickest-known layer of graded sand deposits, around 100 m, in the Chicxulub crater itself, directly above the shocked granite ejecta.
 The megatsunami has been estimated at more than 100 m tall, as the asteroid fell into relatively shallow seas; in deep seas it would have been 4.6 km tall.
 Fossiliferous sedimentary rocks deposited during the K–Pg impact have been found in the Gulf of Mexico area, including tsunami wash deposits carrying remains of a mangrove-type ecosystem, indicating that water in the Gulf of Mexico sloshed back and forth repeatedly after the impact; dead fish left in these shallow waters were not disturbed by scavengers.